Emeric Thököly: In exile

 Leopold I's soldiers suppressed all resistance in Royal Hungary.
 Hundreds of noblemen were dispossessed of their estates; foreign mercenaries replaced the Hungarian troops in the fortresses and started plundering the nearby towns and villages.
 Leopold I did not respect the fundamental laws of the kingdom and appointed a Directorium to administer Hungary in 1673, led by Johann Caspar von Ampringen, the Grand Master of the Teutonic Order.
 The new government pursued a violent anti-Protestant policy and dozens of Protestant pastors were sentenced to slavery.
 The persecuted Hungarians – expelled noblemen, ousted soldiers and fugitive serfs – sought refuge in Ottoman Hungary and the Partium.
 The refugees, who were called kuruc, made frequent raids against the borderlands of Royal Hungary.

-Emeric's patrimony was confiscated, but he remained a wealthy man because he retained his Transylvanian estates.
+Thököly's patrimony was confiscated, but he remained a wealthy man because he retained his Transylvanian estates.
 He accepted Mihály Teleki's advice and continued his studies at the Reformed college of Nagyenyed (now Aiud in Romania).
 Contemporaneous diaries evidence that the handsome young count easily enchanted both men and women.

 The envoys of Louis XIV of France and Apafi signed a treaty in Warsaw in May 1677.
 The French promised to send an annual subsidy to the Kuruc to finance their fight against the Habsburgs.
 Apafi did not declare war on Leopold I, but promised to secure the professional command of the Kuruc troops and to provide asylum to them in case of defeats.
-Emeric soon started to urge Apafi to allow him to join the refugees.
+Thököly soon started to urge Apafi to allow him to join the refugees.
 Louis XIV's envoy, Abbé Dominique Révérend, who met with Imre around that time, described him as "the most powerful lord and the most honest man in Hungary".
-The princely council appointed Emeric to command the Kuruc army on 26 September.
+The princely council appointed Emeric Thököly to command the Kuruc army on 26 September.
 Apafi also authorized him to raise volunteer troops in Transylvania.